stechz/redoak/README.md

 are no manifestos or revolutions, just faster development.

 This tool provides for everyone:
-- A server that serves up HTML that refreshes itself when it or any of its dependencies change.
+- A server that serves up your HTML, and refreshes the page when the HTML or any of its dependencies change.
-- Ability to make reusable components that are easy to write and change.
+- Ability to make reusable components that are lightweight and easy to write.
 - A mixin system that allows components to take on multiple features.

 For developers: